2021–22 Hallyburton Johnstone Shield

 The 2021–22 Hallyburton Johnstone Shield was a 50-over women's cricket competition, the fifth season with the name Hallyburton Johnstone Shield, that took place in New Zealand.
 It ran from October 2021 to February 2022, with 6 provincial teams taking part.
 Canterbury Magicians were the defending champions.
 Wellington Blaze topped the group to qualify for the final, with Otago Sparks qualifying in second.
 Otago went on to win the competition, beating Wellington by 138 runs in the final.
+Otago's Kate Ebrahim was the leading run-scorer while Northern Districts' Nensi Patel took the most wickets in the tournament.

 The tournament ran alongside the 2021–22 Super Smash.

 Competition format

 Teams played in a double round-robin in a group of six, therefore playing 10 matches overall.
 Matches were played using a one day format with 50 overs per side.
 The top two in the group advanced to the final.

 The group worked on a points system with positions being based on the total points.
 Points were awarded as follows: